MinecraftU/mcu-curriculum/sequence_4/readme.md

 ![](images/section_4/recipe_coal.png)

-## Minecraft U Sequence 4:
+## Minecraft U Sequence 4: Java and Modding Minecraft

-qCraft is a mod that brings the principles of quantum physics to the world of Minecraft.
-“Mods”, or game modifications, are programs that change the game in any way the mod developer desires.
-Campers will learn about the special objects and properties of qCraft, then learn just enough Java to get dangerous within a mod development environment and learn what it takes to become a game developer.
+Learn the basics of Java, the most common programming language in the world, and use them to create your own modification of Minecraft.
+Add any item of your design to the game, expanding Minecraft in whatever direction you desire.
+At the end, you’ll understand the syntax and applications of Java, and how they apply to Minecraft.